Xeb3rnium/WoTBlitz-Ratings-Tryhard/README.md

 # TEMPORARY NOTE
-Script will break if run outside season times, -u and -p needs finishing.
-Default also broken right now since not enough on Diamond leaderboard.
 <br>
 Works only for EU server but you can change the regions in the urls to na, ru or asia.
-Leagues can be changed to by changing 0 to 1, 2, 3 or 4
+Leagues can be changed to by changing 0 to 1, 2, 3 or 4, <-u> parameter yet to be finished

 ## How to use